Construction Accident Lawyers in New Jersey

-If you or a loved one has suffered an injury as a result of someone else's negligence, poor management or defective machinery, you may be entitled to financial reimbursement in addition to workers' compensation benefits.
-The New Jersey on the job injury attorneys at Lependorf & Silverstein, P.C. are experienced at handling on the job injury cases, and will help protect your rights and fight for the compensation you and your family deserve.
+If you or a loved one has suffered an injury as a result of someone else's negligence, poor management, or defective machinery, you may be entitled to financial reimbursement in addition to workers' compensation benefits.
+The New Jersey on-the-job injury attorneys at Lependorf & Silverstein, P.C., are experienced at handling these cases, and will protect your rights and fight for the compensation you and your family deserve.

 Recent Construction Accident Verdicts and Settlements